jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

     - [Advanced classes](#advanced-classes)
     - [Extra Resources](#extra-resources)

-> :warning: simmate still uses [pymatgen](https://pymatgen.org/) under the hood, so this tutorial is really one for using pymatgen.
-[Their guides](https://pymatgen.org/usage.html) also are useful, but they are written for those already familiar with python.

 <br/><br/> <!-- add empty line -->

 # The quick tutorial

+> :warning: Simmate still uses [pymatgen](https://pymatgen.org/) under the hood, so this tutorial is really one for using pymatgen.
+[Their guides](https://pymatgen.org/usage.html) also are useful, but they are written for those already familiar with python.

 1. In Spyder's python console, run `import simmate` to make sure everything is set up.
 2. Make sure you still have our `POSCAR` file of NaCl from the last tutorial.